The nonlinear motion of cells subject to external forces: Deriving the height equation

-where we have made the transformation $x \leftarrow x - Vt$, so that now $x$ is the centre of mass coordinate.
-To obtain the fluid velocity field $u$, we integrate \eqref{pressure_gradient_no_force} twice with respect to $z$ and use the partial slip boundary condition at the substrate and the tangential component of the free surface boundary condition (see main text) (which can be re-written as a condition on $\partial_{z}u(z=h)$).
-The fluid velocity field $u$ is then given by
+To get $u_x$ in terms of $h$ and $\partial_x p$, we integrate \eqref{pressure_gradient_no_force}, where $\sigma_{xz} = \eta\partial_z u_x - \alpha n_xn_z$ at leading order, twice with respect to $z$, using the partial slip boundary condition at the substrate and the tangential component of the free surface boundary condition (see main text) (which can be re-written as a condition on $\partial_{z}u_x(z=h)$).
+We then have